-5.1 Students engagement is encouraged through meaningful instructor-student, student-content, and student-student interactions.
+5.1 Student engagement is encouraged through meaningful instructor-student, student-content, and student-student interactions.

 Interaction design can be accomplished in many ways within the online technology interface.
-Group work, communication in an online office, responses and feedback on assignments, discussion forums, are just a few examples of the possibilities.
+Groups, announcements, feedback on assignments, and discussion forums are just a few examples of the possibilities.
 Regardless of technology, students are more successful online when they have the opportunity to communicate promptly with instructors and their classmates (Tornsaufer, 2010).
 They benefit from opportunities designed into the course that support them in creating something, solving a problem, making a decision, or forming a judgement (Funk, 2007).

 Instructor-to-Student: These interactions may be instructional, evaluative, or motivational.
 Early interactions with students, virtual online office hours where students can post questions and get instructor feedback, and individual motivational emails help students to feel more connected (Ashram, 2004) and support successful course completion (Robb & Sutton, 2014).
-Instructors at IPFW have also made dynamic use of FaceTime, Skype, Facebook, Twitter, and other forms of interactions.
-It is more important that the interaction design fit with the goals and content of the course than exactly what methods of interactions are chosen.
-Refer to Robb and Sutton (2014) for examples of sample motivational messages.
+Instructors at Purdue Fort Wayne have also made dynamic use of Webex, FaceTime, Skype, Facebook, Twitter, and other forms of interactions.
+It is more important that the interaction design fits with the goals and content of the course than exactly what methods of interactions are chosen.